Azure-Samples/azureai-samples/scenarios/bring-your-own-data/bringYourOwnData.md

 ```

 ### Using Azure OpenAI client
-We will access Azure Open AI service through `openai` library.
+We'll access the Azure Open AI service through the `openai` library.
 To authenticate our client, we will need to import `@azure/identity` to use Microsoft Entra ID token authentication.
-To learn more about the credential, refer to the README.md for the package [here]( https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/README.md).
+To learn more about the library's credentials, refer to the README.md for the package [here]( https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/README.md).

-#### Authenticate using Microsoft Entra ID
 ```js
 const { AzureOpenAI } = require("openai");
 const { getBearerTokenProvider, DefaultAzureCredential } = require("@azure/identity");